Philadelphia Is Latest Flashpoint in Protests Sweeping Nation

 Footage aired on NBC Philadelphia showed police officers pepper-spraying a group of protesters climbing onto an armored truck.
 Videos posted on Twitter also showed police guarding a Municipal Services Building across from City Hall against protesters holding signs declaring, “He couldn't breathe” and “Justice for the people.”
 Outside City Hall, demonstrators broke windows and spray-painted the outside walls, before officers moved the crowd away.

-Several fires were also set throughout the city, including one in the middle of the intersection of 16th and Sansom Streets.
-At least one police vehicle was flipped over and the statue of former Philadelphia Mayor Frank Rizzo was spray-painted before demonstrators attempted to topple it and light it on fire, according to CBSPhilly.
+Several fires were set throughout the city, including one in the middle of the intersection of 16th and Sansom Streets.
+At least one police vehicle was flipped over and the demonstrators at one point attempted to topple and light the Rizzo statue on fire, according to CBSPhilly.

-Smoke billowed from a side building adjacent to City Hall and next to the statue spray-painted with the words “Kill Cops,” announcing a surreal end to a citywide quarantine that has kept most residents inside since a March 23 stay-at-home order issued by Mayor James Kenney’s office.
-As firefighters arrived to contain the destruction, protesters could be heard shouting “let it burn, let it burn.”
+Smoke billowed from a side building adjacent to City Hall and next to the statue spray-painted with the words “Kill Cops,” announcing a surreal end to a citywide quarantine that had kept most residents inside since a March 23 stay-at-home order issued by Mayor James Kenney’s office.
+As firefighters arrived to contain the destruction, protesters could be heard shouting, “Let it burn, let it burn.”

 Sterling Johnson, a community activist who focuses largely on housing issues, told The Daily Beast that the “heartbreak of violence is a natural response to the community that feels oppressed by the lack of opportunity, dwindling social services, in a police department with a long history of violence against people of color.”

-Despite broken glass, fires, and violent clashes, local authorities did not immediately report serious injuries Saturday.
-A highly placed police source, however, told The Daily Beast that there had been “multiple police injuries” as a result of Saturday's demonstrations.
+“This is essentially about the system, the system of policing that oppresses black people, poor people all across this country,” Johnson said.

+Philadelphia Police Commissioner Danielle Outlaw said in a news conference that 13 officers had been injured amid Saturday's demonstration, which saw at least four police vehicles set on fire and nine total fires set to cars and structures.

-In an effort to dispel protesters setting Philadelphia ablaze, Mayor Kenney issued a mandatory city-wide curfew effective at 8:00 p.m. on Saturday.
-The Philadelphia Police Department said that only essential workers will be permitted outdoors on Saturday night until 6 a.m. on Sunday.
+In an effort to dispel protesters setting Philadelphia ablaze, Mayor Kenney issued a mandatory city-wide curfew effective at 8 p.m. on Saturday.
+The Philadelphia Police Department said only essential workers would be permitted outdoors until 6 a.m. the next day.

 “The peaceful protests earlier were touching showings of our collective grief.
 The anger being displayed now cannot continue.
 Please have respect and dignity for each other and return home,” Kenney tweeted Saturday.